 Anna Kramer

-characteristic rock formations in my region of origin in Upper Austria, the Mühlviertel.
-With the support of a scholarship of the State Upper Austria (Land OÖ), I am developing a new body of work through various sculptural techniques of casting, beginning with taking molds of the rocks themselves and incorporating the material glass along the process.
+In this continuation of my work with the geological strata of the Bohemian Mass, I delve further into the exploration of my kinship with the characteristic rock formations in my region of origin in Upper Austria, the Mühlviertel.
+With the support of a scholarship of the State Upper Austria (Land OÖ), I have developed a new body of work beginning by taking molds of the rocks themselves and using methods of sculptural casting as a gesture of touch, longing and impossibility.

 Egon Schiele Art Centrum, guest studio, Český Krumlov (CZ)